tianocore-docs/edk2-CCodingStandardsSpecification/2_guiding_principles.md

 Greater reliance on unique or exotic pieces makes a system harder to understand, and more intimidating for someone trying to understand it the first time.
-Using standardized, common approaches should be to give the whole system a familiar feeling.
+Using standardized, common approaches should give the whole system a familiar feeling.
 This standardization is one of the primary goals of this document.